kylebeggs/POD-RBF/README.md

 In the [example](https://github.com/kylebeggs/POD-RBF/tree/master/example) folder you can find a Python file that demonstrates how to use the package.
 This generates data (i.e. the snapshot matrix) and interpolates on it.

-The example demonstrated here is a simple heat conduction in a 2D square domain.
-This was picked because an exact solution exists to the 2D heat equation with no heat generation.
-The exact solution is used to generate the snapshot matrix.
+Here is a demo where we will interpolate the solution of the 2D lid-driven cavity problem.